queer/amybot-backend/README.md

 # amybot backend

-It processes events and stuff yo
+It processes events and stuff yo.
+Basically just a library that you implement something on top of, rather than an actual full implementation.

 ## Configuration